Use these Cheddar Brioche Buns for grilled cheese sandwiches or with cheeseburgers! They’re also amazing dunked in stews or soups.

 These cheddar brioche buns have so much potential.
 Use them as the bread for a grilled cheese sandwich.
 Or as the bun for a cheeseburger.
 Dunk them in chili (which is what we did).
 Heck, eat them plain (I did that, too).

 I recommend making 8 buns for burgers and sandwiches (the size seen in the photos) or 12 buns for dinner rolls.
 Keep in mind when you’re rolling out the dough that it will continue to rise in the oven.
 I was fairly conservative with the cheese but you can push the quantity a good amount without having the buns lose their structure.
 Just make sure the cheese is contained within the dough as much as possible.

-- 1 egg + 1 tablespoon water, whisked (for egg wash)
+- 1 large egg + 1 tablespoon water, whisked (for egg wash)

 - coarse sea salt

 - Add the flour, dry milk, sugar, salt and instant yeast to the bowl of a stand mixer and briefly whisk together.
 Add the 3 eggs, yolk, water and butter.
 Use the dough attachment to kneed the ingredients together on low speed for 20 minutes.
 Turn the speed up to medium and mix for another 2-3 minutes.

 - Place the dough in an oiled bowl (if the dough is too sticky to handle, some vegetable oil on the hands works wonders).
 Cover with a kitchen towel and allow the dough to rise for 1 hour, then place the covered bowl into the refrigerator and chill overnight (or 3 hours minimum).

 - Set the dough on the counter for 45 minutes to soften the butter slightly.
 Line a baking sheet with parchment paper.